 The beautiful Chinese Province of Anhui lies in Eastern China.
 This inland province has the famous Yangtze river running through its heart, to the north of the river are the flat plains and to the South the Huang Shan Mountain Range which rise to over 5,900 feet.
 Green Tea has been grown in Anhui for hundreds of Years with Black Tea grown since the late 19th Century.

 The main tea growing districts lie to the south of the Yangtze in and around the high Huang Shan Mountains.
-Some of the best tea growing areas around the world ( notably Darjeeling, India ) are from high mountain ranges.
+Some of the best tea plantation growing areas around the world ( notably Darjeeling, India ) are from high mountain ranges.
 Growing conditions are very good with rich soils, a temperate climate and good rainfall levels.
+Anhui is particularly famous for Huangshan Maofeng, which is a delicious green tea grown near Huangshan.
+Keemun tea is another tea variety known to the area.

-The mountains atmosphere is often called the “Sea of Clouds” as the clouds and mists roll in amongst the pine trees, the clear mountain air and the fresh mountain spring waters feeding the tea bushes.
+The mountains atmosphere is often called the “Sea of Clouds” as the clouds and mists roll in amongst the pine trees, the clear mountain air and the fresh mountain spring waters feeding the tea bushes, making this a fantastic tea producing region.

 Famous Teas from the mountains include Tai Ping Hou Kui and Huang Shan Mao Feng Green Tea translated as “Yellow Mountain Fur Peak”.
 To the west is Qimen County which has a tea named after it, Keemun Tea.